magickw/TextEditor/README.md

 ![badge](https://img.shields.io/badge/license-MIT-blue.svg)

 ## Description
-This application allows you to take an existing text editor app and add functionality for it to work as a PWA and function offline.
+This application takes an existing text editor app and adds functionality for it to work as a PWA and function offline.
 This application is deployed through Heroku.

 ## Table of Contents
 - [Description](#description)